-All new tenants intending to generate domestic waste water must connect to the sewer system.
+The new sewage system will eventually be accessible to the majority of Jandakot Airport tenants.
+All new tenants intending to generate domestic waste water must connect to the sewage system.
 Any discharge of trade or industrial waste into the sewer system (e.g. from wash bays or grease traps) must be conducted under a 'Permit to Discharge Industrial Waste' from the WA Water Corporation.

-Existing Septic Systems
+Septic Systems